 5. Sweets for a sweet tooth

-6. Advent calendar "Streets of the city"
+6. Advent calendar "City streets"

-8. DIY Advent Calendar from a Big Box
+8. DIY advent calendar from a big box

-Best books for parents
+Best Books for Parents

-3. Be sure to look large selection calendars in
+3. Must see large selection calendars in

 Winter holidays provide an opportunity to immerse yourself in a fairy tale, to feel the magical New Year's atmosphere.

-The Advent calendar is easy to make with your own hands, and how to fill it out and what gift ideas already exist - you will learn from this article.
+It’s easy to make an Advent calendar with your own hands, but what to fill it with and what ideas for gifts already exist - you will learn from this article.

-New year advent calendar, photo
+New Year's advent calendar, photo

 We will consider the subtleties of making such a calendar with surprises in the master class.